SoftwareAG/webmethods-api-control-plane/deployment/helm/README.md

     If everything goes well the output should be similar to

     ```bash
-    [przemek@somehost helm]$ kubectl create secret docker-registry regcred -n control-plane --docker-server=sagcr.azurecr.io --docker-username=przemekuliok --docker-password=*secret*
+    [user@somehost]$ kubectl create secret docker-registry regcred -n control-plane --docker-server=sagcr.azurecr.io --docker-username=przemekuliok --docker-password=*secret*
     secret/regcred created created
     ```

 5. Configure your deployment

-    The `values.yaml` file in [deployment/helm/values.yaml](deployment/helm/values.yaml) allows for configuring different aspects of API Control Plane deployment.
+    The [values.yaml](values.yaml) file allows to configure different aspects of API Control Plane deployment.
 To be able to access API Control Plane after it's deployed, you need to edit this file and provide a value for `domainName` that matches the hostname of the machine you're deploying API Control plane on.
 Make sure this hostname is accessible to whoever will be connecting to API Control Plane.

-    If you don't want to use the `latest` version and prefer a specific one, make sure the update the `values.yaml` file for appropriate versions of the docker image you want to use for ingress, ui, engine and asset catalog applications.
+    If you don't want to use the `latest` version and prefer a specific one, make sure to update the [values.yaml](values.yaml) file for appropriate versions of the docker image you want to use for ingress, ui, engine and asset catalog applications.
 Go [here](https://github.com/orgs/SoftwareAG/packages?repo_name=webmethods-api-control-plane) so see what's available.

     Default configuration is set up to deploy 2 replicas of API Control Plane containers and 1 replica for others.
 Edit the values.yaml file to change that as needed.